bobbingwide/oik-shortcodes/README.md

 First version for oik-plugins.com, depends on oik v1.17 and oik-fields v1.18, oik-plugins v1.1

 ## Changelog
+# 1.41.1
+* Changed: remove show_in_nav_menus from oik-shortcodes.
+* Changed: Remove 'Compatibe with shortcake?' cb #86
+* Tested: With WordPress 5.9.2 and WordPress Multi Site
+* Tested: With Gutenberg 12.7.2
+* Tested: With PHP 8.0
+* Tested: With PHPUnit 9

 # 1.41.0
 * Changed: Delete some commented out code
 * Changed: Don't automatically call oiksc_update_blocks_loaded() in batch